Calchan/debian-install-scripts/README.md

 that's fine too.
 I tend to use btrfs everywhere but ext4 is probably a better choice here.
 Don't forget to set the `discard` (you're using an SSD, right?) and `noatime` mount options.

-When you get to the software selection part make sure to unselect everything, Yes, even the standard system utilities or whatever it's called at the bottom of the list.
+When you get to the software selection part make sure to unselect everything.
+Yes, even the standard system utilities or whatever it's called at the bottom of the list.
 EVERYTHING.
 We'll do better with the scripts.